bencheee/woofdotcom/README.md

 ### 3.1 Users collection

 Document in 'users' collection consists of 10 fields (including default _id field).
 Fields *liked_posts* and *adoption_requests* are arrays which get their values from documents in *post* and *dog* collections.
-All other fileds are populated by direct user input.
+All other fields are populated by direct user input.

 ### 3.2 Posts collection

 Document in 'posts' collection consists of 14 fields (including default _id field).
 Fields *img_id*, *img_filename* and *img_path* are generated inside python code and their purpose is to give unique identifying attributes to specific post document.
-Fields *created*, *create_date*, *create_time* and *update_time* are also generated inside python code with datetime module and their purpose is to manipulate posts by time criteria. *Like* field is integer type and it changes depending on users action (like button on post page). *Author* field is populated from a document in 'users' collection. *Category* filed is populated from a document in 'categories' collection.
+Fields *created*, *create_date*, *create_time* and *update_time* are also generated inside python code with *datetime* module and their purpose is to manipulate posts by time criteria. *Like* field is integer type and it changes depending on users action (like button on post page). *Author* field is populated from a document in 'users' collection. *Category* filed is populated from a document in 'categories' collection.
 Fields *title*, *summary* and *content* are populated by direct user input.

 ### 3.3 Dogs collection

 Document in 'dogs' collection consists of 13 fields (including default _id field).
-Fields *img_id*, *img_filename* and *img_path* are generated inside python code and their purpose is to give unique identifying attributes to specific dog document. *Owner_id* field is of ObjectId type and it is received from a document in 'users' collection'. *Created* field is generated inside python code with datetime module and its purpose is to manipulate dogs by time criteria.
+Fields *img_id*, *img_filename* and *img_path* are generated inside python code and their purpose is to give unique identifying attributes to specific dog document. *Owner_id* field is of *ObjectId* type and it is received from a document in 'users' collection'. *Created* field is generated inside python code with *datetime* module and its purpose is to manipulate dogs by time criteria.
 Fields *name*, *gender*, *age*, *size*, *good_with*, *description* and *greeting* are populated by direct user input.

 ### 3.4 Messages